Kwangsa19/SQL-Automotive/README.md

 INNER JOIN Cars ca ON cd.CarID = ca.CarID
 WHERE s.SaleDate >= '2021-01-01';
 ```
+* First, we defined `TotalRevenue` as the output of the total revenue since 2021.
+* We used `cd` as car details for easier reference.
+The `ca` means each car.
+* We then joinned sales details and SaleID on one condition which is SaledID in `car details` matches `ca.CarID`.
+* The result will show the total revenue generated from `sales` since January 1st, 2021.

 3. Determine the top 3 most popular car models based on sales frequency.

 ```